 As the brokers calculate the swaps, they take into consideration the market volatility of the countries involved in the currency pair, and you should too.
 If you’re going to be holding on to a trade for several weeks, you should be aware of any critical changes that might affect the strength of the country’s currency such as general elections, referendums, central bank reports, etc.; basically, anything that could turn the trend around.

 If your trade gets caught up in a period of market volatility, this could not only affect the swap charges you receive but also the trend you were anticipating.
 Therefore, before choosing a trading term, know what to expect in the future, and whether that will affect you positively or negatively.

 There are various reasons one may choose to trade in the Forex markets, mostly to make some money hoping to quit the day job, but also for investing.
 The Forex market can bring in more returns than a savings account at a bank, so some people choose to invest their retirement funds in Forex.
 For such an individual, long-term trading would be the better option since they are probably not relying on the returns to pay the bills.

-On the other hand, a trader who relies on trading for a living may not favour long-term trading because they have to make withdrawals, probably even weekly, which would not be ideal when a trade was still active.
+On the other hand, a trader who relies on trading for a living may not favor long-term trading because they have to make withdrawals, probably even weekly, which would not be ideal when trade was still active.

 At the same time, the amount of capital you have in your trading account will also determine which trading term is most suited to you.
 With a small capital, it would not be advisable to trade long-term because extreme market volatility could lead to stop-outs by the broker when the account balance gets too low.
 As a result, long-term trading is most suited to those whose account balances can withstand any unexpected price changes.

-To hear from an expert and to help you make the decision on a trading term, here is a short video:
+To hear from an expert and to help you decide on a trading term, here is a short video: